eemokey/eemokey.github.io/_pages/mentorship.md

 For general interest, check out our [lab-wide interest form](https://forms.gle/4dnhu7xtMZLJQHrE6).

-## Research & General Guidance

-*Expanding student access to research & scholarships*

-I'm happy to chat about anything research- or academic-related.

-Just send me an email to arrange a meeting time!

-If you are a UC Berkeley undergraduate, feel free to swing by my weekly drop-in office hours (listed [here](https://research.berkeley.edu/ours-peer-advisors/)).

-I'm an advisor for [Berkeley Undergraduate Research](https://research.berkeley.edu/).

-Catch me at workshops, information sessions, and campus-wide outreach events (some of my advising resources [here](https://eemokey.github.io/blog/tag/undergrad/))!

 ## Google AI Community Project

 *Fostering curiosity & diversity in AI*

-I serve as a mentor for USC's [Google AI Community Project](https://sites.google.com/usc.edu/aicommunityproject/what-is-artificial-intelligence?authuser=0).
+I serve as a mentor for USC's [Google AI Community Project](https://viterbik12.usc.edu/ai-community-project/) and advisory board member for [K-12 STEM Center AI initiatve](https://viterbik12.usc.edu/ai-initiative/).

 Find us at the [LA Maker Fair](https://losangeles.makerfaire.com/maker/entry/1586/), Black College Success STEAM Academy workshop series, Crenshaw YMCA Middle School workshop, and other LA community events!

-If you are interested in joining us, contact Noe Mora at nmora@usc.edu!
+If you are interested in learning more, contact Noe Mora at nmora@usc.edu!

 ## Good Life Discussions

 *Asking big questions in a safe, supportive setting*

-I collaborate with a philosophy PhD student to facilitate the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/), an [Engineering in Society](https://eis.usc.edu/) project to encourage undergraduates to think more broadly about their work.
+I'm one of two graduate facilitators for the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/) by [Engineering in Society](https://eis.usc.edu/).

-We are working on expanding this Ethos series for PhD students (coming late Spring 2024)!
+We are expanding this series to more undergraduate and PhD students!

+## Research & General Guidance

+*Exploring research & scholarship*

+I'm happy to chat about anything research- or academic-related.

+If you are a UC Berkeley undergraduate, feel free to swing by my weekly advising drop-in office hours (listed [here](https://research.berkeley.edu/ours-peer-advisors/)) or post on Ed [OURS 101](https://edstem.org/us/join/FyC6t6).

+I'm an advisor for [Berkeley Undergraduate Research](https://research.berkeley.edu/).

 ## Engaging Girls in STEM